Spring into Methods 2020

 Its intended learning outcomes include providing students with deeper knowledge of oral history theory; a more critical awareness of the theoretical challenges that oral historians navigate in their research; an appreciation of the legal and ethical obligations they have surrounding oral historical research; an appreciation of oral narrative methods and different approaches for analysing and disseminating interviews and related data; and opportunities to discuss their research plans, problems and issues arising with seasoned experts and each other.

-- creating themes, patterns, codes or stories from your materials and analysing your data
+- data analysis, through creating themes, patterns, codes or stories from your data

 - using your archive to create open educational resources, for your own teaching, and for others to use